Click on the titles below for more information.

 International students or scholars who are interested in applying for the diversity visa lottery will need to apply online at the US Department of State website.

 I have some more questions.
 How can I meet with a CIE advisor?

 Walk-in appointments are the best and most efficient way to meet with a CIE advisor.
-Walk-in advising is available Mondays, Wednesdays, Thursdays and Fridays from 1pm-4pm.
+Walk-in advising is available Mondays and Thursdays from 1pm-4pm.
 You do not need to schedule an appointment in advance.

 If you have a quick and simple question and you cannot find the answer on our website, email the CIE at email@example.com and someone will respond.
 If you feel your situation will take more than 5-10 minutes to discuss, please visit the CIE during walk in hours, or call the CIE Front Desk ahead of time to set up an appointment.

 My immigration documents got stolen.
 What should I do?

 If any or all of your I-20/DS-2019, passport, and/or I-94 have been stolen, call the CIE to schedule an appointment with an advisor immediately.
 Also, contact the UT Police Department and file a police report.